MART 571C: Moving Image Advanced—Animation

 DO I HAVE TO BUY SOFTWARE?

 No. If you have a computer and plan to pursue this work regularly, it would be wise to have a student subscription to the Adobe Creative Cloud.
-Also if you are enrolled in the course, you will receive a free 18-month license for Cinema 4D.
+If you want to pursue 3D work, I recommend Blender 3D.

 I WANT TO USE MY OWN COMPUTER, DO I HAVE TO USE THE LAB?